-I think a large component of our cultural legacy (as an entire species) is a profoundly un-acknowledged and unrecognized legacy of deeply embedded trauma based responses to perceived threats.
+I think a large component of our cultural legacy (as an entire species) is a profoundly un-acknowledged and unrecognized legacy of deeply embedded trauma based reactions to perceived threats.

 Make no mistake, the original traumas that shaped parts of the dominant cultures we live in today were serious and real.
 Life was very much more tenuous and dangerous.
 Estimates about the average life expectancy for people show that people lived for far shorter periods of time.
 The point is, a great majority of people experienced trauma on a regular basis.

 I’m going to hypothesize that trauma was first mostly from natural dangers like those listed above.
 But trauma has a funny way of changing people’s behaviors, often times in profound ways.
 Many of the common ways people change their behaviors after trauma are explored in more detail in the book on the theory.
 These include being unreasonably suspicious of people, and becoming overly focused on power and control.
 The implications for our cultural norms and values from these typical reactions to trauma are immense.
 Additionally, when were are ill or troubled, we often have difficult times seeing others’ needs as legitimate, making it easier to violate the rights of others.

 Again, common trauma reactions (and their implications for common cultural norms, beliefs, and values) are explored in more detail in the book, but for now, just trust me when I say: People often reenact traumas in misguided attempts to try to resolve grief or make understanding of their experiences.